asherp/mms_reconstruction/docs/README.md

 so we can run the polynomial reconstruction on any event from MMS.

+This project is hosted on github - https://github.com/asherp/mms_reconstruction

 ## Polynomial Expansion

 1. Linear Model - Only linear variation in B